 Step 4: Enjoy Your New Solar Power Setup!

-I use mine to power a water fountain.
+One option is to use this setup to power a USB water fountain.
 I added some plastic conduit for waterproofing and placed the battery and controller inside a waterproof box with plenty of space so it keeps cool.
 In the video you can also see that I have it set up to power an Arduino (which can be used for wireless control of the load) or provide 120 V AC using an Energizer inverter.